juniorxsound/CV/README.md

 ---
 ### Short bio:
-Based in NYC, I am a director, developer and artist working at the intersection of technology and storytelling.
+Based in NYC, I am a director, developer, artist working at the intersection of technology and storytelling.
 My interests include computer graphics, web development and immersive experience development in virtual, augmented and mixed realities.

 I started my career as a sound designer and musician.
-After working in audio post production for a few years I attended Tel Aviv University film school and started coding, designing and releasing interactive storytelling driven experiences.
+After working in audio post-production for a few years I attended Tel Aviv University film school and started coding, designing and releasing interactive storytelling driven experiences.

-Upon graduation, I co-founded [Phenomena Labs](http://phenomenalabs.com) an award winning visual effect and interaction design studio.
+Upon graduation, I co-founded Phenomena Labs an award-winning visual effect and interaction design studio.
 I worked as a creative and technical director designing, developing and executing interactive experiences.
-Currently, I am a master's candadite at ITP, Tisch School of the Arts at New York University.
+Currently, I am a master's candidate at ITP, Tisch School of the Arts at New York University.

 ### Things to know about me:
-I am an advanced coffee drinker, cat aficionado and hobbyist musician.
+I am an advanced coffee drinker, cat aficionado, hobbyist musician.
 I am passionate about cinematography and open source software.

 ---